meriadec/react-mortal/README.md

 `motionStyle` {Function} : Function that returns an object consumed by react-motion.
 See react-motion docs.

+`portalProps` {Object} : Those props will be passed to the react-portal

 ## Full example

 Example, to create a open/close animated modal: